 The Excellence Awards are open to public relations, communications, brand building and reputation management professionals from companies, consultancies, associations, institutions, universities and NGOs whose work has displayed exceptional talent and ability.

-The early deadline for all applications is 23 September 2016 (midnight CET).
-Late deadline is 5 October 2016 (midnight CET).
+The early deadline for all applications is 7 September 2017 (midnight CET).
+Late deadline is 27 September 2017 (midnight CET).
+Final deadline is 4 October 2017 (midnight CET).
 Entries in the late deadline period, will be charged 90 Euro extra per entry.
+Entries in the final deadline period, will be charged 140 Euro extra per entry.

 Both the client and the agency can submit campaigns to the competition.
 All communications, such as the announcement of shortlists and winners, will mention both the client and the agency.
 The finalists’ project titles, together with the name of the organisation and agency (if applicable), will be documented in brochures, on the website and at the gala.

-You may submit your application using our online system at: application.eu.pr.excellence-awards.com
+You may submit your application using our online system application-eu-pr.excellence-awards.com/login

 Your completed application must contain the following elements: